Frank Lampard on reports James Corden got him Chelsea job: Todd Boehly deserves more respect

 Reports emerged last week that Chelsea part-owner Todd Boehly asked James Corden for advice before appointing Frank Lampard; "I saw the headline and I'm absolutely unaware of if it's true or not," Lampard said before Wednesday's Champions League quarter-final first leg against Real Madrid

+"I haven't spoken to Robbie," he said.
+"I've exchanged messages with a few people.
+Obviously a lot of Chelsea-related people like Guus Hiddink and ex-managers and people in the game.

+"There are parallels in a simple sense.
+We are ex-players, but the year Robbie was here he was assistant, he had a big awareness of the squad and got the job earlier in the year than I did.

-Frank Lampard says Todd Boehly deserves more respect than reports suggesting he hired him as Chelsea caretaker boss on the sole recommendation of James Corden.
+Lampard also insisted Todd Boehly deserves more respect than reports suggesting he hired him as Chelsea caretaker boss on the sole recommendation of James Corden.

 Reports emerged last week that Chelsea part-owner Boehly asked TV presenter and friend Corden for advice before deciding to hand Lampard the reins at Stamford Bridge until the end of the season.